MADA: Meta-Adaptive Optimizers through hyper-gradient Descent: Experiments

-\textbf{Experiments on Shakespeare dataset.} On Shakespeare dataset we compare \Mada to Adam and HyperAdam.
-We show that it results in significant increase in the performance across many initial $\beta_1,\beta_2$ values.
-In Figure~\ref{fig:shakespeare}, we see that \Mada results in better performance for the vast majority of initial $\beta_1$ and $\beta_2$ parameters, illustrating the robustness of our method.
-Note that in this figure we do not tune the hyper-hyper-parameters for individual initial $\beta$s. \\
+\textbf{Shakespeare dataset.} On Shakespeare dataset we compare \Mada to Adam and HyperAdam.
+We show that it results in significant increase in the performance across many initial $\beta_1,\beta_2$ values when training 11M parameter model.
+Particularly, in Figure~\ref{fig:shakespeare}, we see that \Mada results in better performance for the vast majority of initial $\beta_1$ and $\beta_2$ parameters, illustrating robustness.

+\textbf{Fine-tuning GPT-2 XL on Shakespeare dataset.} \kaancr{We also fine-tune the pre-trained GPT-2 XL (1.5B parameters) model on Shakespeare, for approximately 2 epochs, using \Mada, Adam, and HyperAdam methods.
+Table~\ref{tab:finetune} shows the resulting training loss values, where \Mada results in a large improvement.
+Notably, HyperAdam achieves no gain over Adam.}

 \textbf{Vision tasks}.
-We also validated the performance of \Mada on two computer vision models: 5-layer CNN and ResNet-9 on CIFAR-10 dataset and observe that \Mada shows consistent improvement over our baselines (see test accuracy results below in Table~\ref{tab:vision}).
+We also validated the performance of \Mada on two computer vision models: 5-layer CNN and ResNet-9 on CIFAR-10 dataset.
+We observe that \Mada shows consistent improvement over our baselines (see test accuracy results below in Table~\ref{tab:vision}).